b-abdollahi/EasyDrive/README.md

 ## Quickstart
 Clone the project, go to root folder and run `activator run` or `sbt run` (depending on your play version) to see the EasyDrive application.

+This app uses Play Framework V 2.3.6

 ## More Info / Help
 please contact me at b.abdollahi@gmail.com